Home QIS for QM Intro QIS About us

 Introductory Quantum Information Science Materials

-Introductory QIS courses are often taught to students from several different academic backgrounds.
-There will be some students from physics, computer science, engineering, math, and even chemistry backgrounds.
-This set of materials is intended to be a deep conceptual practice on some of the fundamental ideas in quantum information science.
+Why did we create these materials?
+Introductory QIS courses often include students from multiple different academic backgrounds (physics, computer science, engineering, math, chemistry, ...).
+These materials are intended to assist with deep conceptual practice on some of the fundamental ideas in quantum information science.
 Some students may find these materials too easy, while others may find them too hard.
 That is exactly the reason for their existence!
 The goal is to bring all students to the same level of understanding that will set the foundation for future QIS learning.

 Note: By design, these materials do not cover complex (or even intermediate) QIS topics.
 We have chosen to focus on those materials most important at the beginning of a QIS course.
 These topics happen to be "physics heavy" topics, and ones for which our group's educational and research expertise is particularly well-matched.